Audit Logs¶

 # Scan events

-escape-cli audit list --event-type scan.started
+escape-cli audit list --event-type scan.created

 escape-cli audit list --event-type scan.finished

-escape-cli audit list --event-type scan.failed
+escape-cli audit list --event-type scan.canceled

 # User authentication events